 Total cost of our van’s solar power setup = $850 ++

 The solar panel is attached to the Sprinter’s roof using, believe it or not, double sided tape.
-The first time we drove on the freeway, we kept looking in our rearview mirrors expecting to see our $400 solar panel smashed into pieces behind us.
+The first time we drove on the freeway, we kept looking in our rearview mirrors expecting to see our $400 solar panel in pieces behind us.
 Now we only think of it when encountering strong wind gusts or hail.
 So far so good though.

-We run the cable connecting the panel to our Yeti 400 inside the van through a hole on the Sprinter’s roof that we then sealed shut with waterproof sealant.
+We run the cable connecting the panel to our Yeti 400 inside the van through a hole on the Sprinter’s roof that we then sealed shut with marine waterproof sealant.

 At this point, you’re pretty much done.
 You can start using the ports on the Yeti to charge your laptop, your phone and what have you.

-The last thing we did was connecting the Yeti’s 12V output.to the fusebox installed under the driver’s seat.
+The last thing we did was connecting the Yeti’s 12V output to the fusebox installed under the driver’s seat.
 From the fusebox we run cables that connect our lights, 2 extra USB ports by the bed, and one cigarette lighter adapter by the driver’s seat.

 As proven by the aforementioned headache and the one I got just writing this post, rigging up your own solar powered adventure van can be a complicated subject.
 This post barely scratched the surface and focused on what we did.
 For our needs.